9oelM/9oelM.github.io/_posts/2018-04-20-My-story-(1):-changes-that-occurred-from-high-school-to-the-Navy.md

 categories: general
 ---
 ## Before starting to read this
 People change.
 And so do I. This is a story of how I, as a developer and social being, changed over a course of time.
+Also a story of how I got out of the problems that I faced.

 ## Who I was